Matti Korhonen

 Personal Awards and Recognitions

-• U16 national team invitation only scouting tournaments
+• U16 national team scouting camp - invitation only Finnish Hockey Federation camp

 • Iron Range Conference second all-stars team, Minnesota High School Hockey